verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 1. Diagnose failures.

-   View the event logs of any pod not entering the `Running` state within a reasonable length of time such as five minutes.
+   View the event logs of any pod not entering the `Running` state within a reasonable length of time, such as five minutes.

    ```shell script
    kubectl describe pod -n greet hello-world-application-648f8f79d9-8xkhl